polkadot-developers/polkadot-docs/develop/interoperability/test-and-debug.md

 By leveraging these macros, developers can customize their testing networks by defining relay chains and parachains tailored to their needs.

-For guidance on implementing a mock runtime for a Polkadot SDK-based chain, refer to the [`Pallet Testing`](/develop/blockchains/custom-blockchains/pallet-testing.md){target=\_blank} article.
+For guidance on implementing a mock runtime for a Polkadot SDK-based chain, refer to the [Pallet Testing](/develop/blockchains/custom-blockchains/pallet-testing/){target=\_blank} article.
 This framework enables thorough testing of runtime and cross-chain interactions.

 For a complete example of how to use the `xcm-simulator`, explore the [`sample`](https://github.com/paritytech/polkadot-sdk/tree/master/polkadot/xcm/xcm-simulator/example){target=\_blank} provided in the `xcm-simulator` codebase.